lzwjava/blog-source/notes/2025-06-29-cuda-compilation-error-en.md

 ---
-title: "Fix CUDA Compilation Error with nvcc"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Fix CUDA Compilation Error with nvcc
 translated: false
-generated: true
 ---

 The error indicates that the CUDA toolkit is not installed or properly configured, as the compiler cannot find `cuda.h`.
 Additionally, your code is a CUDA source file (`.cu`) but you're trying to compile it with `gcc`, which is not suitable for CUDA code.
 You need to use `nvcc`, the NVIDIA CUDA compiler.
 Here's how to fix the issue: